 What is Double Sided PCB

 A double-sided PCB refers to one that gives the user the flexibility of interconnecting circuits on either side of the board.
-It allows the user to have components soldered on the bottom and the top side of the PCB.
+It allows the user to have components soldered on the bottom and the top side of the board.
 They enable the manufacturers to quickly design complex boards that can accommodate more components, which can be used in complex situations.
 Other than providing interconnection flexibility, the board eliminates electromagnetic interference and makes designing complex circuits easier.
 The double-sided PCBs have made it possible for PCBs to be used in higher technology applications.
 Allowing for top layer routing and tracing it to the bottom layer has made PCBs more valuable than before.

-Advantages of Double-Sided PCB
+Advantages of Double-Sided PCBs

 The PCBs offer the engineers more flexibility and have made it possible to increase the circuit density.
 It is not the case for engineers working on single-sided PCBs.
 They have limited space to fit the components.
 Secondly, the double-sided PCBs are cheap and do not put much strain on the users budget.
 Lastly, since more parts can be populated in a smaller area, the double-sided PCBs are small in size and can fit in a wide range of devices.